indhujaya2014-web/Project1_Artifacts-/README.md

 3: Scroll through 25 pages and Collect a minimum of 2500 records for every classification names (for object url) [HarvardArtMuseum object url](https://api.harvardartmuseums.org/object)
   HINT: for the below steps use [HarvardArtMuseum object url]
-4: Collect minimum of 2500 records for atleast 5 classifications
+4: Collect minimum of 2500 records for atleast 5 classifications with respect to Artifacts (artifact_metadata, artifact_media and artifact colors)
 5: Extraction of up to 12,500 artifact records (5 classifications × 2500 records each) using the Harvard Art Museum API
 6: Transformed and filtered JSON data to retain only essential fields needed for analysis.
 7: Three SQL tables (artifact_metadata, artifact_media, artifact_colors) auto-created and populated using Python — no manual SQL writing required.